Building a continuous benchmarking ecosystem in bioinformatics: Building trust and bringing together communities

+Authorship, e.g., acknowledging contributions, can be captured, reported and credited using third-party platforms such as Apicuron \cite{hatos2021apicuron} or by bundling standardized contribution metadata such as the Citation File Format (\texttt{CFF}) \cite{druskat_2021_5171937}.
+In this way, individual contributions to a benchmark can be acknowledged, browsed, and ideally propagated to academic deliverables (e.g., datasets, publications).

-The public solicitation of contributions, however, is not without difficulties, and it is important to organize the setup transparently to ensure trust from all parties.
-A benchmarker should be able to trace and test contributions, to detect misbehaviour and suspicious activities, but also to avoid that non-functional or suboptimal contributions enter the benchmark.
-This can be addressed by a `quarantine zone', where new content is automatically tested before being added to the system (i.e., executed in a sandbox environment).
+Publicly soliciting contributions poses challenges, requiring a transparent setup to build trust.
+Benchmarkers must trace and test contributions to detect misuse and prevent non-functional or suboptimal implementations.
+This can be addressed by a `quarantine zone', where new content is automatically tested before being added to the system.
 Similarly, a contributor should be able to trace their contribution, to ensure that no unintended modifications are made after submission.
-Ultimately, challenges arise when anyone can add a new method.
-Benchmarkers are typically not equally familiar with all included methods, and one would also need to be aware of potential malicious intent (e.g., submitting a suboptimal application of a competing method).
-On the other hand, many risks can be mitigated by the inherent transparency \cite{Greenstein2016-os}, and feedback loops with (all) original developers could be established to ensure optimal method usage.
+Ultimately, many risks can be mitigated by transparency \cite{Greenstein2016-os}, and feedback loops with (all) developers.